CESSProject/doc-v2/ref/in-depth-feat/vrf.md

 VRF is a mathematical function that takes some input and generates a random number, along with a proof of authenticity that can be verified by anyone.
 Any challenger can verify this proof to ensure effective random number generation.

-The VRF used by CESS is similar to the one used in [*Ouroboros Praos*](https://eprint.iacr.org/2017/573.pdf).
-Ouroboros randomness is safe for block production and works well for BABE.
+The VRF used by many projects is safe for block production and works well for BABE, but CESS goes a step further.
 The difference is that the VRF of CESS does not rely on the central clock (where the problem become: whose central clock it is?), but rather relies on its past results to determine current and future results, and uses time slot numbers as clock simulators to estimate time.

 # Working mechanism